Adith082/CSE_250_Project/README.md

 Get every words information as an output on the web page according to the specific (Videos TimeStamp).Users will have the freedom to select a specific word on a specific moment of timestamp eventually filtering the known words from the unknown words.
-Thus it will save a huge amount of time and user will have an enjoyable experience Both watching as well as gaining vocabulary knowledge from desired videos with subtitles
+Thus it will save a huge amount of time and user will have an enjoyable experience Both watching as well as gaining vocabulary knowledge from desired videos with subtitles.

 API:
 ===
 (https://dictionaryapi.dev/) used to get the required data for every English word.